tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/README.md

 This democratization of processor design opens the VLSI world to universities, startups, and emerging economies that previously couldn’t afford ARM or x86 licensing costs.
 In this sense, RISC-V is not just a technical innovation but also a geopolitical and economic force, redistributing access to advanced silicon design and enabling broader participation in the semiconductor ecosystem.

-## Impact of Opensourse and Open Standard on Business and Commerece
+## Impact of Opensource and Open Standard on Business and Commerece

 Open-source EDA tools like Yosys, GTKWave, Ngspice, and OpenLane, combined with open-standard ISAs like RISC-V, are reshaping the business and economic landscape of semiconductors.
 For startups, the most obvious benefit is the drastic reduction in entry barriers: costly proprietary EDA licenses and IP royalties are often prohibitive, but open-source ecosystems allow small teams to prototype SoCs and ASICs with minimal upfront cost.